wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 ```
 int aimedTargetNum = Verify.getInt(0, 3);
 ```
 The above will direct JPF to generate 4 states each where aimedTargetNum is set to 0, 1, 2, or 3 respectively.
 Then it will systematically explore each state.
 If you wish, you can test a larger set of numbers beyond 0-3.
-It is just going to generate more states and take longer.
+You can even test strings.
+It is just going to generate more states and take longer (the flipside being you will be able to model check your program against a larger set of inputs).

 Now let's try running runJPF.bat one more time.
-This will trigger state space exploration and you will quickly be able to find the error states as well as the exception stack traces leading up to the bug.
-Fix the bugs.
+This will trigger state space exploration and you will quickly be able to find the error states that cause exceptions.
+Use the generated DrunkCarnivalShooter.trace trace file in the same way you used Rand.trace to find the input value(s) and the random value(s) that led to the exception.

-Once you fix the bugs, you will get state explosion.
+Once you fix these bugs, you will get state explosion.
 That is, when you run runJPF.bat, JPF is going to fall into an infinite loop and generate an infinite number of states (observed by the ever increasing Round number).
 There is no limit to the number of rounds a player can play, hence the explosion.
-How can I deal with this explosion and still verify our program?
+How can I deal with this explosion and still verify my program?

 We have to somehow narrow down the amount of state we test, or we will be forced to but JPF off after testing only a limited set of rounds.
 Let's say the state that we are really interested in relation to the specifications is the state of the 4 targets.
-Now if you think about it, the 4 targets can only be in a handful of states: 2 * 2 * 2 * 2 = 16 states (standing or down for each).
-And this is true no matter how many rounds you do.
+Now if you think about it, the 4 targets can only be in a handful of states: 2 * 2 * 2 * 2 = 16 states (standing or toppled for each).
+And this is true no matter how many rounds you go through.
 The only thing that constantly changes every round is the round number --- and that is the culprit leading to the state explosion.
+The round number is not something we are interested in verifying right now.
 So, let's filter that state out!

 Import the appropriate JPF library at the top of DrunkCarnivalShooter.java again:
 ```